 His law school thesis, Copyright, Suppression, and the Problem of the Unpublished Work: Lessons from the Patent Law, won the 1991 Robert C. Watson Award from the American Intellectual Property Law Association, and demonstrated his long-standing interest in the intersection between patent and copyright law.

-For the past 5 years, McCoy been on the editorial board of the International Free & Open Source Law Review (IFOSSLR), involved in selecting articles for publication, editing articles, and working on the administration of that journal.
+For the past 5 years, McCoy been on the editorial board of the Journal of Open Law, Technology & Society (JOLTS), involved in selecting articles for publication, editing articles, and working on the administration of that journal.

 McCoy Smith is licensed to practice law in Oregon, California & New York and to prosecute patent applications in the USPTO.
 He has degrees from Colorado State University (B.S., Mechanical Engineering, with honors), Johns Hopkins University (Masters of Liberal Arts) and the University of Virginia (J.D.)